kubernetes/website/content/en/docs/tasks/configure-pod-container/security-context.md

 [`configMap`](https://kubernetes.io/docs/concepts/storage/volumes/#configmap),
 and [`emptydir`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
 This field has two possible values:

-* OnRootMismatch : Only change permissions and ownership if permission and ownership of root directory does not match with expected permissions of the volume.
+* _OnRootMismatch_: Only change permissions and ownership if permission and ownership of root directory does not match with expected permissions of the volume.
 This could help shorten the time it takes to change ownership and permission of a volume.
-* Always: Always change permission and ownership of the volume when volume is mounted.
+* _Always_: Always change permission and ownership of the volume when volume is mounted.

 For example: